ebitengine/oto/README.md

 ### macOS

-Oto requies `OpenAL.framework`, but this is automatically linked.
+Oto requies `AudioToolbox.framework`, but this is automatically linked.

 ### iOS

 Oto requies these frameworks:

 * `AVFoundation.framework`
-* `OpenAL.framework`
+* `AudioToolbox.framework`

 Add them to "Linked Frameworks and Libraries" on your Xcode project.